|

 Last update

-Trustybus, an operating name of Galleon Travel and until recently
+Trustybus were an operating name of Galleon Travel, who had

-in size over recent years.
-Their stage carriage network, previously combining tendered services for
+Centrebus in Summer 2009.
+Their stage carriage network combines tendered services for

-both Essex and Herts, but now focused on the later.
-This still reaches Harlow
+both Essex and Herts, focused more on the latter.
+They reach Harlow,

 The fleet tends to be quite fluid.
 Once there was a distinct London flavour